NuGrid/NuDocker/README.md

 Usage: start_and_login.sh [-m /host/dir/to/mnt/for/runs] ARG1 ARG2 ARG3

 ARG1: name of the container
-      Recommend to include the mesa version number, such as 'mesa-r9793'.
+      Recommend name is the default mesa source tree directory name including the mesa version number, such as 'mesa-r9793'.
-ARG2: image name ID
+ARG2: image name
-      There are three options: nudome14, nudome16 or nudome18.
+      The name is 'nudome:1n.0' where n=4, 6 or 8.
 ARG3: full path to the mesa code directory on your host system
-      Examples: '/path/to/MESA/mesa-r9793' or '$HOME/MESA/mesa-r9793'
+      Examples: '/path/to/MESA/mesa-r9793' or '\$HOME/MESA/mesa-r9793'
 -m  : optionally provide full path to dir (e.g. for runs) to be mounted in
-      '$HOME/mnt'
+      '\$HOME/mnt'
 ```

-There are two different use cases:
-1. The default is to just mount the full path to the mesa code directory (ARG3) into the container where it appears as `$HOME/mesa`, i.e. the dir `mesa` in the user home dir inside the container.
-A user could use the home dir inside the container for actual runs, but this storage is not accessible from the host.
-Instead the typical use of this mode is to run in
+The default usage scenario is to run either a test_suite case inside the mesa source tree, or to create a run directory at top level of the mesa source tree.
+For this, the default woudl mount the source code directory (ARG3) into the container where it appears as `$HOME/mesa`, i.e. the dir `mesa` in the user home dir inside the container.
+Optionally a separate host directory for run directories can be mounted with the `-m` option.
+This will be mounted in the container home directory under `$HOME/mnt`.
-	- the `star/test_suite` dir, or
-	- to create a mesa run dir inside the mesa home dir (on the container) which is on the host the mesa source direcory tree that was specified during mount time, such as `user@mesa-r9575:~/mesa$ mkdir mesa_runs`, and then create there your mesa run directory, e.g. by copy from the `star/test_suite` directory.
-2. The second usage scenario is to use the `-m` option to specify a second directory on the host system, e.g. on an external hard drive or scratch space.
-This will be mounted in the container home directory under `$HOME/mnt`, and run directories can be created there.

-In both cases the environment variable `MESA_DIR` is set inside the container to `$HOME/mesa`.
+The environment variable `MESA_DIR` is set inside the container to `$HOME/mesa`.

 ##### Example:
 ```
-bin/start_and_login.sh mesa-r9331 nugrid/nudome16 /Volumes/Astro/L/CODE/MESA/mesa-r9575
+bin/start_and_login.sh mesa-r9331 nugrid/nudome:16.0 /Volumes/Astro/L/CODE/MESA/mesa-r9575
 ```
-starts a container of the image nugrid/nudome16 and mounts the host directory `/Volumes/Astro/L/CODE/MESA/mesa-r9575` which contains the mesa source directory of version 9575.
+starts a container of the image nugrid/nudome:16.0 and mounts the host directory `/Volumes/Astro/L/CODE/MESA/mesa-r9575` which contains the mesa source directory of version 9575.
 The assigned container name is `mesa-r9331`.

 ```
-bin/start_and_login.sh -m /scratch/data17 mesa-r9331 nugrid/nudome16 /Volumes/Astro/L/CODE/MESA/mesa-r9575
+bin/start_and_login.sh -m /scratch/data17 mesa-r9331 nugrid/nudome:16.0 /Volumes/Astro/L/CODE/MESA/mesa-r9575
 ```
-does the same as above, but in addition it mounts `/scratch/data17` in the container home directory under `$HOME/mnt` where it can be used to run the MESA code.
+does the same as above, but in addition it mounts `/scratch/data17` in the container home directory under `$HOME/mnt` where mesa run directories can be placed.

 #### Exit, login again or kill the docker container